fabianmichael/kirby-template-attributes/README.md

   'attr' => [
     'role' => 'unicorn', // attributes can be overridden 'onclick' => 'alert("everyone likes alerts!!!")',
+    'class' => 'absolute top-0 left-0
+      md:left-4
-    'class' => 'absolute top-0 left-0', // classes are automatically appended to the existing attribute value 'style' => '--bar: foo', // style attribute value is also appended to the original value ],
+      xl:left-8', // classes are automatically appended to the existing attribute value and surplus whitespace is trimmed 'style' => '--bar: foo', // style attribute value is also appended to the original value ],
 ]) ?>